aws-quickstart/cdk-eks-blueprints/docs/addons/amp-addon.md

     {{javaPrometheusMetricsEndpoint}}
 ```

+This pattern is useful when you need to customise the configuration of the OpenTelemetryCollector, e.g. to add specific scraping targets and parameters in the Prometheus receiver configuration, for a job capturing metrics of a Java workload.

-The `openTelemetryCollectorManifestParameterMap` parameter allows you to define a map where the keys can be used (in double curly braces) within the OpenTelemetryCollector manifest as e.g. {{javaScrapeSampleLimit}}, to be replaced by the corresponding values.
+The optional `openTelemetryCollector.manifestParameterMap` parameter allows you to define a map where the keys can be used (in double curly braces) within the OpenTelemetryCollector manifest as e.g. {{javaScrapeSampleLimit}}, to be replaced by the corresponding values.

 ```typescript
 import * as cdk from 'aws-cdk-lib';